nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 >**Warning:**
 >* Ensure that you follow the format for answering the questions.
 >Error will be shown if the questions are not answered in a suitable format.
->* Adding event that clash with the existing schedule will result in error message.
+>* Adding events that clash with the existing schedule will result in error message.
 You will need to check through
 >the schedule and events list and delete the unwanted event accordingly before you can add the new event.
->* Number of recurring classes are capped at 52 weeks (1year) to ensure effective processing time.
+>* Number of recurring classes are capped at 52 weeks (1 year) to ensure effective processing time.
 Add your class again one year
->later if your class recur for more than a year.
+>later if your class recurs for more than a year.

 ### 2.3 Adding activities: `add activity`